-Join Steve Caplin for an in-depth discussion in this video Composing the scene, part of Creating Perspective with Photoshop.
+Join Steve Caplin for an in-depth discussion in this video Composing the scene, part of Photoshop: Creating Perspective.

 Not that we've created our horizon, what can we do with it? …Well the first thing we can do is to reveal all those people we hid in this …scene to see how close their outlines lines are to that horizon. …Let's turn them all back on again, and we can see actually they're miles away. …We position the people fairly high up in the scene, but in fact, the real horizon …is very much lower.
 So let's grab all these people in turn, …and move them down, so their eye-lines are now on that horizon.…